hyhse/practical-python/Notes/01_Introduction/02_Hello_world.md

 * Use a Python-aware editor.

-Python's only requirement is that indentation within the same block be consistent.
+Python's only requirement is that indentation within the same block be consistent`一致的`.
 For example, this is an error:

 ```python
 while num_bills * bill_thickness < sears_height: